Seeing Signs Of Spring

 I just got off the phone with Kendra.

-We were talking about other avenues for her to make money, which is kind of an ongoing theme when she’s exhausted from her last flip house.
-And then didn’t profit from all that work.
+We were discussing other avenues for her to earn money.
+This is a recurring theme when she’s exhausted from her last flip house.
+And then didn’t profit much from all that work.

 DIY YouTube Videos:

-With my ad network, I have the option to make videos for more revenue if I want to.
-I’m sure if you read many blogs you’ve seen videos within their content.
+With my ad network, I have the option to create videos for additional revenue if I choose to.
+I’m sure if you read many blogs, you’ve seen videos within their content.

-It’s just something I’m not interested in doing.
+It’s just something I don’t know anything about, and I’m really not interested in doing.

-Her 17 year old son watches YouTube videos all the time and he’s trying to get her interested into doing her own.
-He’s have the knowledge to help her.
+Her 17-year-old son watches YouTube videos all the time, and he’s trying to get her interested in doing her own.
+He’d know how to help her.
+Kids his age have grown up around all this technology.

 Spring Bulbs A Bit Early:

-When I went outside with Charlie I noticed that a squirrel (or something) had been digging in the corner of my raised bed.
+When I went outside with Charlie, I noticed that a squirrel (or some animal) had been digging in the corner of my raised bed.

-I also saw the first sign of spring, albeit a bit early.
-Spring bulbs emerging.
-A small clump about 6 inches high.
+I also saw the first sign of spring, as a small clump of green plants is now about 6 inches high.

-I read if they come early the cold may cause them to die back, but the bulb will send up new growth once things warm back up again.
+I’ve read that if the plants emerge too early, the cold may cause them to die back.
+However, the bulb will send up new growth once the temperature rises again.

 I don’t recall planting any spring bulbs there, because it’s where my biggest hosta plant is located.
-Typically I plant spring bulbs at the other end of the blue raised garden.
-So it is a mystery.
+Typically, I plant spring bulbs at the other end of the blue raised garden.

 Birds Appearing On The Patio:

 The birds are now arriving.
-I used to see more birds on my patio during winter.
+I used to see more birds on my patio during the wintertime.
 But I haven’t seen the cardinal couple this winter.
 Nor have I seen a robin in a good while.

 I did see the chickadees last week.

 So I have to tell you about Ivy this morning.
-She’s been on a crazy tear.
-Maybe it’s the cold weather.
+She’s sure full of energy right now.
+Maybe it’s the cold weather that’s getting her so excited.

-She saw a shadow on the wall behind a lamp and went for it.
-She got so excited she started biting the lamp shade.
+Ivy saw a shadow on the wall behind a lamp and went for it.
+She got so excited that she started biting the lampshade.

-And then I look up and she’s got her whole head up in the lamp shade.
+And then I look up and she’s got her whole head up inside the lampshade.

 I never know what she’s going to do next.